Architecture of PowerShell Automation Platform

 - Extensibility: Easy to extend with new functionality or integrate with other systems.

-- Compliance: Designed to support enterprise compliance requirements with audit logging and reporting.
+- Compliance: Designed to support production compliance requirements with audit logging and reporting.

 System Architecture